ppy/osu-wiki/wiki/Beatmaps/en.md

 *Not to be confused with: [Difficulties](/wiki/Difficulties).*

-Beatmaps are game levels in [osu!](/wiki/Glossary#osu!), like the stages in the [DS games](/wiki/Glossary/#ds-games).
-In their most basic form, a beatmap have a song and various [hit objects](/wiki/hit_objects) placed according to the rhythm of the music.
-They can also have a background image, video, and/or [storyboard](/wiki/Storyboards).
+Beatmaps are difficulties in osu!.
+They consist of a song, multiple [hit objects](/wiki/Hit_Objects), a background image/video, or a [storyboard](/wiki/Storyboards).

-Beatmaps can be uploaded by the [BSS](/wiki/Glossary#bss) (Beatmap Submission System) and then run through an approval process called [modding](/wiki//wiki/Glossary#modder) in order to maintain the high standards of playability.
+Beatmaps can be uploaded using the [BSS](/wiki/Glossary#bss) (Beatmap Submission System), then the beatmap runs through an approval process called [modding](/wiki/Modding), which is to maintain the [Ranking Criteria](/wiki/Ranking_Criteria)

-You can find beatmaps in the [Beatmaps Listing](https://osu.ppy.sh/beatmapsets) page on the osu! website.
+You can find beatmaps on the [Beatmaps Listing](https://osu.ppy.sh/beatmapsets) page on the osu! website, or in [beatmap packs](https://osu.ppy.sh/beatmaps/packs).

 ## Ranked Statuses

-Both ranked and approved beatmaps require approval from two [Beatmap Nominators](/wiki/Beatmap_Nominators).
+Both ranked and approved beatmaps require approval from two [Beatmap Nominators](/wiki/Beatmap_Nominators) before they can be ranked.
 They can influence the stats on a player's profile, which is what makes them different from a [pending](/wiki/Glossary#pending) or [graveyarded](/wiki/Glossary#graveyard) beatmap.

 ### Ranked